dqian3/autobahn-artifact/README.md

 Detail which machines and configs we used (CPU/SSD...).
 What geo setup (i.e. where machines are located)

 We recommend running on GCP as our experiment scripts are designed to work with GCP.
 New users to GCP can get $300 worth of free credit (https://console.cloud.google.com/welcome/new), which should be sufficient to reproduce our core results.
+The Google Cloud console is the gateway for accessing all GCP services.
+Most of the time we will use the compute engine service to create and manage VMs but occassionally we will use other services.
+You can search for other services using the GCP console searchbar.

 ### Creating a project
 The first step is to create a compute engine project.
-Follow the instructions here: https://developers.google.com/workspace/guides/create-project
+Follow the instructions here: https://developers.google.com/workspace/guides/create-project We recommend you name the project autobahn but you can choose any name you like.

 ### Setup SSH keys
 In order to connect to GCP you will need to register an SSH key.